DAVIDACEK4689/King-James-Bible-Analysis/report.md

 #### Prepare Train and Test Data
 <p style="text-align: justify;">
-The dataset is divided into training and testing sets, with 70% allocated for training and 30% for testing.
+We will divide data into training and testing sets, with 70% allocated for training and 30% for testing.
 The text data and labels are converted to NumPy arrays for compatibility with machine learning workflows.
 Additionally, a mapping is created to assign unique numeric identifiers to each book in from Torah.
 </p>

 <details>